Rails-Designer/perron-site/app/content/resources/netlify.md

 ---
 type: snippet
-name: Netlify deployment configuration for Perron
+title: Netlify deployment configuration for Perron
 description: Add a netlify.toml file with custom build commands and environment settings for simplified Netlify deployments.
 ---